 At selected events the race timetable is augmented further by the Red Bull MotoGP Rookies Cup and Shell Advance Asia Talent Cup – initiatives designed to unearth future MotoGP stars from across the world.

 A Grand Prix event takes place over three days, with the first two of those for practice and qualification for each class.
-MotoGP changed its qualifying format for 2013, whereby riders would need to qualify for a slot in the top-ten qualifying session by posting competitive times during any of the free practices.
+Riders need to qualify for a slot in the top-ten qualifying session by posting competitive times during any of the free practices.
 A “second-tier” qualifying then takes place with the slower riders on Saturday, yet has the incentive of the top two making it into the top qualifying session shortly after.
 For Moto2 and Moto3 the qualifying format remained the same.
 The third day is race-day.

 MotoGP™ Qualifying explained:

 As in previous years, there will be three 45-minute Free Practice sessions, which on a regular race weekend will be held Friday morning and afternoon, as well as Saturday morning.
-The difference this year will be that the times set in those sessions will count towards Qualifying, with the combined results determining whether a rider will participate in Q1 or Q2.
+The times set in those sessions will count towards Qualifying, with the combined results determining whether a rider will participate in Q1 or Q2.

 Q1 will consist of the riders whose times are 11th place and below, and will be a 15-minute session.
 During this time riders will have the incentive to qualify for Q2, which the two fastest of the session will be able to contest.
 This will result in 12 riders contesting the final 15-minute Q2 session, to determine the starting order at the front.
 The riders not in the fastest two places in QP1 will take grid positions 13 and above according to their placement in QP1.

 To accommodate for any unforeseen changes or necessary adjustments, there will be a 30 minute Free Practice 4, which will be held before the two Qualifying sessions.
 This will not be timed, nor count towards which Qualifying a rider will take part in.